Cyrilebl/product-list-with-cart/README.md

 ## Welcome! 👋

 This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I've added new categories inspired by a fictional Italian restaurant, where users can order Starters, Main Courses, or Desserts.

 ## The challenge

 Users are able to:

+- Select meal categories (Starters, Main Courses, Desserts)
 - Add items to the cart and remove them
 - Increase/decrease the number of items in the cart
 - See an order confirmation modal when they click "Confirm Order"